QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Adversarial Attacks: Hyperparameters

-This appendix documents the complete set of hyperparameter configurations used for all adversarial attacks in our experimental evaluation on MNIST, OrganAMNIST, and CIFAR-10 datasets.
-The reported parameters follow widely adopted conventions in the adversarial machine learning literature and were selected to ensure strong attack effectiveness while maintaining consistency across datasets and model architectures.
+This appendix documents the comprehensive set of hyperparameter configurations utilized for all adversarial attacks throughout our experimental evaluation on the MNIST, OrganAMNIST, and CIFAR-10 datasets.
+The reported parameters adhere to widely adopted conventions within the adversarial machine learning literature.
+They were carefully selected to guarantee strong attack efficacy while preserving consistency across the various datasets and model architectures.

-Table~\ref{tab:adversarial_attack_parameters} provides a detailed summary of the attack-specific configurations, including perturbation budgets, step sizes, iteration counts, and optimizer settings.
-Unless otherwise noted, all attacks are untargeted and are evaluated under identical implementation settings to facilitate reproducibility and fair comparison.
+Table~\ref{tab:adversarial_attack_parameters} presents a detailed summary of the attack-specific configurations, including perturbation budgets, step sizes, iteration counts, and optimizer settings.
+Unless explicitly stated otherwise, all attacks are untargeted and evaluated under identical implementation conditions to facilitate reproducibility and ensure fair comparisons.